plgd-dev/hub/docs/guide/developing/grpc-client.md

 - `filter_by.device_event.{device_id, filter_events}` set to e.g. `RESOURCE_PUBLISHED` to receive **device events**
 - `filter_by.device_event.{resource_id.{device_id, href}, filter_events}` set to e.g. `CONTENT_CHANGED` to receive **resource events**

-Frst event returned after the successful subscription is of type `OperationProcessed`.
+First event returned after the successful subscription is of type `OperationProcessed`.
 Property `OperationProcessed.error_status.code` contains information if the subscription was successful.
 If it was successful, property `subscriptionId` is set.
 All events belonging to single `SubscribeForEvents` request are then identified by this `subscriptionId`.

-If user losts a device _(unregistered / no more shared with the user)_, the client receives an event `SubscriptionCanceled` with corresponding `subcriptionId`.
+If user losts a device _(unregistered / no more shared with the user)_, the client receives an event `SubscriptionCanceled` with corresponding `subscriptionId`.

 ### Retrieve Resource from Device
 The `RetrieveResourceFromDevice` retrieves resource content directly from the device - resource shadow value is not returned.